What is Zero Trust Security?

 Comprehensive logging of all access, user and entity behavior analytics (UEBA), security information and event management (SIEM), and real-time threat detection.

-• 60-70% reduction in breach impact and lateral movement
+• Reduced breach impact and lateral movement risk when controls are implemented effectively

 • Secure remote work without complex VPN infrastructure